 - One needs to restrict access to cron.php file.

-Protected admin panel.
-There is a set of preventive steps merchants can take to cut off access to the admin panel of their web store.
+3. Protected admin panel.
+There is a set of preventive steps ecommerce website administrators can take to cut off access to the admin panel of the web store.
 They should:

 - Set user permissions to personalize access to the information.

-- Use the two-factor authentication extension to protect access with a security code generated by admin’s smartphone.
+- Use a two-factor authentication extension to protect access with security code generated by the admin’s smartphone.

 - Whitelist specified IPs.